-Money laundering is the process and activities aimed at showing the values of the assets they obtained from the crime in a different way, in order to hide the crimes of the people or to bring a legal image to the crime income.
-Anti-Money Laundering (AML) also refers to a set of regulations and procedures implemented to prevent criminals from making illegal funds acquired.
+Money laundering is the process and activities aimed at showing the values of the assets they obtained from the crime in a different way to hide the crimes of the people or bring a legal image to the crime income.
+Anti-Money Laundering (AML) also refers to regulations and procedures implemented to prevent criminals from making illegal funds acquired.
 There are global and local regulators around the world to prevent financial crime.
 Apart from global regulators, each country has different AML policies.
 Companies have to comply with these AML regulations.
-Money laundering is a big crime, so companies have to comply with regulations, otherwise they are subject to criminal sanctions imposed by regulators.
+Money laundering is a big crime, so companies have to comply with regulations.
+Otherwise, they are subject to criminal sanctions imposed by regulators.
 Global comprehensive AML regulations are implemented by the Financial Action Task Force (FATF).
-The establishment purpose of FATF is to establish international standards for the prevention of money laundering and FATF has 39 member countries.
+The establishment purpose of FATF is to establish international standards for the prevention of money laundering, and FATF has 39 member countries.
 Some of the AML procedures implemented worldwide are Know Your Customers (KYC), Customer Due Diligence (CDD).
 Anti-money Laundering and KYC are not the same things.

 The Risk-Based Approach is that organizations perform AML controls according to their risk perception and the risk level of their customers.
 The risk perception of each company and the risk level of each customer are different.
 Therefore, it will be insufficient for each firm to apply the same AML controls to every customer.
 Therefore, there are 2 basic steps for organizations to take a Risk-Based Approach.
 The first is the Risk Assessment.
 The second is the implementation of control processes appropriate to risk levels.

 Know Your Customer (KYC)